Oshlack/methyl-geneset-testing/README.md

 Unbiased Methylation Gene Set Testing Paper Analysis
 ====================================================

-This repository contains code and output for the analysis in *Unbiased gene set enrichment analysis for genome-wide DNA methylation data*.
+This repository contains code and output for the analysis in *"Unbiased gene set enrichment analysis for genome-wide DNA methylation data"*.

 To see the results of the analysis please visit the [analysis webpage](http://oshlacklab.com/methyl-geneset-testing "Analysis website").
 If you wish to reproduce the analysis follow the instructions on the Getting Started page.